1Password/for-open-source/README.md

 [IdentityServer](https://github.com/IdentityServer/IdentityServer4) is a free, open source [OpenID Connect](http://openid.net/connect/) and [OAuth 2.0](https://tools.ietf.org/html/rfc6749) framework for ASP.NET Core.
 Founded and maintained by [Dominick Baier](https://twitter.com/leastprivilege) and [Brock Allen](https://twitter.com/brocklallen), IdentityServer4 incorporates all the protocol implementations and extensibility points needed to integrate token-based authentication, single-sign-on and API access control in your applications.
 IdentityServer4 is officially [certified](https://openid.net/certification/) by the [OpenID Foundation](https://openid.net) and thus spec-compliant and interoperable.
 It is part of the [.NET Foundation](https://www.dotnetfoundation.org/), and operates under their [code of conduct](https://www.dotnetfoundation.org/code-of-conduct).
-It is licensed under [Apache 2](https://opensource.org/licenses/Apache-2.0) (an OSI approved license).
+It is licensed under [Apache 2](https://opensource.org/licenses/Apache-2.0) (an OSI-approved license).

 ### Ti.OnePassword

-The iOS Titanium module "Ti.OnePassword" enables developers to integrate 1Password in their JavaScript powered Titanium apps.
+The iOS Titanium module "Ti.OnePassword" enables developers to integrate 1Password in their JavaScript-powered Titanium apps.
 It is built using Objective-C and is based on the [official AgileBits library](https://github.com/AgileBits/onepassword-app-extension). https://github.com/hansemannn/ti.onepassword